Intermediate-mass black hole binary parameter estimation with next-generation ground-based detector networks: Methods and setup

 where $\left(\cdot|\cdot\right)$ stands for the noise-weighted inner product, defined as

 Here, $S_n(f)$ is the one-sided power spectral density (PSD) associated with the instrumental noise $n(t)$.
 We denote Fourier transforms with a tilde and complex conjugates with an asterisk.

 Since we explore the parameter space using a dense grid of $\mathcal{O}(10^6)$ points, performing full Bayesian PE runs for each of the resolved points is computationally unfeasible.
 Therefore, we estimate the errors within the linear signal approximation~\cite{Finn:1992wt,Vallisneri:2007ev}.
+In Appendix~\ref{app:pe_comparison} we validate our Fisher-matrix framework against full PE results for a few selected cases.

 We model the posterior probabilities for the parameters of each source as a multivariate normal distribution centered at the true values.
 The covariance matrix is given by the inverse of the Fisher matrix~\cite{Finn:1992wt}

 thus the $1\sigma$ error on the parameter $\theta_{\alpha}$ can be estimated as

 We compute the Fisher matrices on the full set of 11 parameters at our disposal